In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Huh, you wish!

-These days, you can’t just pick any expired domain out there.
+These days, you can’t just pick any aged domain out there.
 If by chance you use a penalized domain with toxic links, worse luck.

-With the rise of misleading metrics of choosing an expired domain in the affiliate space, qualifying a really good domain is exceptionally challenging and time-consuming these days.
+With the rise of misleading metrics of choosing an aged domain in the affiliate space, qualifying a really good domain is exceptionally challenging and time-consuming these days.

 Let’s discuss more of it.